Shielkwamm/shielkwamm-guide/src/pages/docs/proper/law.md

 Please email me any ideas for *monetary funnels* at iwilldevelop@AAck7ielii.th.
 ==== AAck7ieliithh ====
-It’s `nudesswim@gmail.com`.
+It’s [ redacted ].
 Thanks for all your hard work.
 I’m just writing down some cool ideas I’d like to implement in a good place.
 I should limit myself to how much items I have so we can streamline the focus… there is so much I want to tell people about the good place.
 Maybe I should put 112 after Thomas.

 Think about these things and how islamic law might rate them: https://en.wikipedia.org/wiki/Hadith_terminology